Noblance/Compiler/README.md

 I hope you have fun on this journey and let's begin.

-And I am excusing before the project for my bad english.
+And I am excusing straight upt for my bad english.

 I am following or use the steps from https://github.com/DoctorWkt/acwj/blob/master/00_Introduction/Readme.md and https://www.youtube.com/watch?v=vcSijrRsrY0&list=PLUDlas_Zy_qC7c5tCgTMYq2idyyT241qs

-Generally we use a compiler to make more readable code to assembly code and then assemble this code and link some libraries in order to get an executable
+Generally we use a compiler to make more readable code to assembly code and then assemble this code and link some libraries in order to get an executable.

+BTW we are gonna programm a C or C# like compiler, because most of the people would understand it better